scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 #### Input rules
 The following rules apply for each input:
-- It must have at least one of `boxId` or `address` defined.
+- It must have at least one of `boxId` or `address` declarations defined.
-- If both `boxId` and `address` have been defined, then both cannot be targets or pointers at the same time.
+- If both `boxId` and `address` declarations have been defined, then both cannot be targets or pointers at the same time.

 #### Order of evaluation
-Order of evaluation (resolution of variables):
+Declarations are evaluated in the following order:
 - Constants
-- Data-inputs (from low to high index)
+- Data-inputs declarations (from low to high index)
-- Inputs (from low to high index)
+- Inputs declarations (from low to high index)
-- Outputs
+- Outputs declarations
 - Binary Ops, Unary Ops and Conversions are "Lazy" (i.e., evaluated only if needed)

 #### Referencing rules